data-exchange/dxfile/doc/source/xraytomo.rst

 orientation.
 The third row can be recovered by using the fact that the basis vectors are orthonormal.

-*provenance*
+*process*
 ============

-Data provenance is the documentation of the data collection strategy (*acquisition*) and all transformations, analyses and interpretations of data performed by a sequence of process functions or actorts.
+Data process is the documentation of the data collection strategy (*acquisition*) and all transformations, analyses and interpretations of data performed by a sequence of process functions (*actor*) as well as any sample preparation ahead of the experiment and during the measurement (e.g. environment conditions etc.).

-Maintaining this history allows for reproducible data.
-The Data Exchange format tracks provenance by allowing each actor to append provenance information to a process table.
-The provenance process table tracks the execution order of a series of processes by appending sequential entries in the process table.
+Maintaining this history, also called provenance, allows for reproducible data.
+The Data Exchange format tracks process by allowing each actor to append process information to a process table.

+The process table tracks provenance in the execution order as a series of processing steps by appending sequential actor entries in the process table.

 +-------------------------------------+------------------------------------+-----------------------------+
 |    Member                           |                 Type               |          Example            |